kManceau/ChillFlix/README.md

 * `php migrate:fresh --seed`

 The project is now setup.
 You can deploy it or just test by running a test server using the command : `php artisan serve`

+This project is also available here : https://chillflix.kmanceau.fr